wcfjeffrey/jeffreywoo-study-ai-model/README.md

 2. Let **JeffreyWooStudy** transform them into personalized study tracks.
 3. Review, recall, and retain with AI‑powered flashcards, quizzes, study guides, and mindmaps.

+## ⚖️ Disclaimer
-Disclaimer: This app provides AI‑driven insights for educational purposes only.
+This app provides AI‑driven insights for educational purposes only.
 It does not replace professional academic instruction.

 ## ⚙️ Run Locally